GTekSD/SUASS/Android-APKSec.md

 ## Finding 9: Successful Reverse Engineering

-Steps:
-1. Get the apk in your normal Windows/Linux Computer and upload the apk on this online decompilers to decompile the apk by visiting this link or this link.
+  - Get the apk in your normal Windows/Linux Computer and upload the apk on this online decompilers to decompile the apk by visiting this link or this link.
-2. Now download this decompiled apk, zip folder and unzip it.
+  - Now download this decompiled apk, zip folder and unzip it.
-3. Search for classes.dex file, and open it using the Jadx GUI Application.
+  - Search for classes.dex file, and open it using the Jadx GUI Application.
 To download the Jadx GUI go to this link.
-4. In the Jadx GUI, open every folder and search for MainActivity.class file and check the java or kotlin code.
+  - In the Jadx GUI, open every folder and search for MainActivity.class file and check the java or kotlin code.
-5. If you haven’t found the MainActivity.class file, then open any activity which seems important for the application and check its code.
+  - If you haven’t found the MainActivity.class file, then open any activity which seems important for the application and check its code.